la2050/archive/_organizations/design-east-of-la-brea.md

     - 'http://maker.good.is/myla2050/projects/delab.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      We've built a community of committed design enthusiasts in Los Angeles in about 4 four years.
-We currently have over 1,000 followers on Facebook, nearly 700 followers on Twitter and 3,000+ email subscribers.

-       <br><br>

-       Our events consistently reach capacity within hours of announcing them, and typically have waitlists.
-We plan, program and host about 2 events per month, and expose new audiences to innovation and creativity in LA.
-We also aim to bring people into spaces and neighborhoods they may not visit otherwise.
-We've experienced consistent growth for our recurring events, such as the design-n-dim sum bike tour and Palm Springs Modernism Week.

-       <br><br>

-       In 2012, we hosted our first home tour, bringing people into four outstanding examples of urban infill and sustainability in Echo Park, all within walking distance of one another.
-Two of the homes on the tour were then included in Dwell's home tour two months later.

-       <br><br>

-       In December 2012, we also received our non-profit status and are currently applying for grants for the first time.

-       <br><br>

-       Highlights from de LaBâ€™s 2011-2012 programming year include: A tour of the Subway Terminal Building in Downtown L.A. featuring the abandoned subway platform and tunnels that housed L.A.â€™s first subway system; A tour with the designers and public health officials behind L.A.â€™s first street-to-plaza conversion, Sunset Triangle, a new public space for the Silver Lake neighborhood; A private tour of the BWP EcoCampus in Burbank, a reclaimed substation which has been transformed into community green space by AHBE landscape architects; A presentation by FER Studio featuring their master plan for Inglewoodâ€™s downtown revitalization; A walking tour and published map of 31 locations in West Hollywood to honor de LaBâ€™s late friend, urban designer John Chase, who was responsible for much of that city's great urban design; A tour of HOLAâ€™s brand-new community center in Lafayette Park designed by Steven Kanner, which provides arts and athletic programming for underserved youth; A tour and fundraiser for Richland Farms, an agricultural community in the middle of Compton, where cowboys and horses co-exist with programs to bring farming to urban youth; A walking house tour featuring four Echo Park residences that use small footprints and sustainable design to create community-minded residences in a dense neighborhood; A bike tour of Long Beach, one of the most bicycle-friendly cities in the country, and its rapidly transforming infrastructure of parklets and roundabouts, with advocate Charlie Gandy.
 title: design east of La Brea
-uri: /organizations/design-east-of-la-brea/
 extrapolated_project_ids:
   - '3102105'
 project_titles_from_extrapolated_project_ids:
-  - Making LA
-project_titles:
-  - Making LA
-project_titles_from_project_ids:
   - Making LA
 original_project_titles:
   - Making LA